Inkimar/checking-certificates/README.md

 The proxy-server handles the certs (put your certs in the 'certs'-directory)

 ## pre-requirements
+You need to have docker,docker-compose and make installed.

 if running on Linux.<br>
 the dnsmasq could require the following changes: